SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Analyse_face_data_on_cloud.md

 ![](images/cloudAnalysis.png)

 ###  Final Solution
-For complete solution click on following link [analyse_face_data_on_cloud.cpp](./solutions/cloudanalysis.md) which includes Face, Age and Gender detection using OpenVINO™ toolkit.
+For complete solution click on following link [analyse_face_data_on_cloud.cpp](./solutions/cloudanalysis.md) which includes Face, Age and Gender detection using the Intel® Distribution of OpenVINO™ toolkit.

 - Build the solution in visual studio
 - Executable will be generated at ***C:\Users\Intel\Desktop\Retail\05-OpenVINO\inference_engine\bin\intel64\Debug*** directory.